dreamilam/Twitter-Image-Tag-Suggestion/README.md

 # image-tagger

-An online tagger application for uploaded images that runs on a Big Data Architecture and predicts exemplary trending hashtags
+A tag suggestion application for images uploaded to twitter that runs on a real time data pipeline and predicts exemplary trending hashtags